$Revision: 1 $

 Abstract

-This document is meant to show you how to access and use the Arabeyes SubVersion repository.
-It is based on Arabeyes' CVS HOWTO.
+This document is meant to show you how to access and use the Arabeyes SVN repository.

 Table of Contents

-SVN stands for SubVersioN.
-It is a version control system that has been developed under a Apache/BSD style license to replace CVS.
+Subversion (SVN) is an open source version control system.
 Using SVN, you can record the history of your source files and/or documents.
 It does not check your work for you, but it is a good safeguard against disasters, should they happen.

 This HOWTO is not going to teach you everything about SVN, but it is designed to be a quick guide to using the SVN Repository.
 For more information on using SVN you can check:

-There are many free SVN clients you can download.
-If you are a Linux/Unix user, then you probably have it as part of the subversion package.
+There are many free svn clients you can download.
+If you are a Linux/Unix user, then you probably have it as part of your standard install.
 If you are a Windows user, you have two options:

 Anonymous access is the same as the account based access, except that you would not be able to commit files to the SVN repository.
-Unlike CVS, you do not need to login to access the files.
+You don't need a username or password.

 In the above example, be sure to replace the module with the approrpriate module name from the SVN repository.